mhdadk/mhdadk.github.io/_posts/2025-12-21-fibonacci-time-complexity.md

 which is the closed-form expression of $F_n$ that we were looking for. $\eqref{binet-formula}$ is also known as _Binet's formula_.

+It is important to note that this method of obtaining a closed-form expression for
+$F_n$ only worked because we implicitly assumed that the Z-transform of $F_n$, $F(z)$, exists.

+We assumed so because the expression $F_n = F_{n-1} + F_{n-2}$ given in $\eqref{fib-seq}$
+represents a 2nd order FIR filter, which we know has a finite Z-transform.

+More generally, if a recurrence relation does not have the form of an FIR or IIR filter, then it is necessary to verify beforehand that its Z-transform exists.

 ## Conclusion

 Because $\varphi > \psi$, then $F_n = O(\varphi^n)$.
 To summarize, the number of additions